How to Choose a Summer Abroad Program

 However, there are several other important, often overlooked considerations.
 This post identifies five popular summer abroad programs and also includes several tips for choosing a program.
 Note, we’re only discussing summer programs offering travel experiences to South America, Africa, Asia, and other developing regions of the world in this post.

 Overview and Background

 There are many great summer abroad programs that emphasize experiential learning as the foundational element of the travel experience.
 Sustainable Summer specializes in teaching high school students about environmental sustainability in this way, and we think that students intent on enhancing their understanding of this important subject will be hard-pressed to find a better option.
-However, there are plenty of high school students who may be looking at other summer abroad programs with a different programmatic focus, often either service learning, language immersion, adventure travel, or some combination.
+However, there are plenty of high school students who may be looking at other summer abroad programs with a different focus, often either service learning, language immersion, or both.

 We want to share our knowledge about some of the options you might consider (in no particular order).
 These aren’t necessarily reviews of summer abroad programs for high school students – a search on collegeconfidential.com will typically yield a thread or two about students’ experiences on these programs (take those with a grain of salt).
 However, I can attest to the reputation of these organizations as experienced operators in the high school summer abroad market.

 Popular Summer Abroad Programs for High School Students